RichardAth/Projects/BigIntCalculator/readme.txt

             99.67% composites found by llt
             08:40:38 test 7 completed time used =  13h 53 min 23.314sec

         This has found the 1st 28 Mersenne primes in less than 14 hours.
 The last of these was originally found in 1982 using a mult-million $ Cray supercomputer.
 Talk about standing on the shoulders of giants!

+Test 8  test error handling
+Test 9  test modular square root (use "TEST 9 H" for more info.
+Test 10 [p1[,p2]]
+        test quadratic modular equation solver, where p1 is the number of tests and p2 is the number size in bits

+Test 11 [p1[,p2[,p3]]]
+        test R3 & R3h functions, where p1 = no of tests, p2 = number size in bits

 Test example: